 Lucien’s position in Saint Maximin also allowed him a certain degree of influence.
 For instance, while in there, it became fashionable to take “antique names.”
 Lucien chose the name “Brutus” and his friends on the revolutionary committee followed suit taking either a Greek or Roman name.
 The committee also decided to rename Saint Maximin, which they called Marathon.

-Encouraging name changes was not the only way Lucien demonstrated his influence.
+Encouraging name changes was not the only way Napoleon’s brother Lucien Bonaparte demonstrated his influence.
 Supposedly, he once used his influence to save thirty souls accused of being royalists.
 It seems that one of Robespierre’s agents accused thirty people of being traitors and ordered them to be to be taken to the prisons of Orange, where the guillotine was busy day and night.
 Lucien intervened, released the accused, and Robespierre’s agent departed, probably very unsatisfied at the outcome.

 While living in Saint Maximin, Lucien met his future wife, 22-year-old Christine Boyer.
 She was the daughter of an innkeeper and the sister to Lucien’s housekeeper.
 Though pitted with smallpox, she was described as tall, slender, dark complected, with “native grace.”
 Christine also had an angelic disposition, and everyone who met her remarked on her kindness, affection, and love for Lucien.
 Nineteen-year-old Lucien was smitten and deeply in love, and he married Christine on 4 May 1794 without permission.